 (Oh, like you wouldn’t this year)

-News sources reported 12000 lightning strikes that lasted 72 hours; I experienced it for seven.
+The next day news sources reported 12000 lightning strikes that lasted 72 hours; I experienced it for seven.

 A day or so later, I smelled smoke and was told that mother nature’s tantrum led to several wildfires, including Big Basin Redwoods State Park where I’d reserved a campsite for September 2nd.